noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Performance Testing
 -------------------

 Settings from "Choosing Default Settings" are much better than using the initial Rails defaults.
-But your specific application may have unusual needs or benefit from different configuration options.
+Your specific application may have unusual needs or benefit from different configuration options.
+Load testing takes effort, but can give you more benefit than default settings.
+You should implement reasonable defaults first.

 The best way to choose your application's settings is to test the performance of your application with a simulated production workload.
-This load testing can be a lot of work.
 You should save your application's load testing code so you can re-run the tests with future versions of your application.

 Performance testing is a deep subject.
 This guide gives only simple guidelines.